TheHive-Project/docs/docs/TheHive/Installation and configuration/Installation/installation_guide.md

     Use an existing Elasticsearch instance or install a new one.
 This instance should be reachable by all nodes of a cluster.

     !!!
 Note
+        There is no specific requirement regarding the version of Elasticsearch used to store indexes.

+!!!
+Note
     - Indexes will be created at the first start of TheHive.
 It can take a certain amount of time, depending the size of the database